-What’s the big deal about Suboxone?
+What’s the big deal about Suboxone in St. Louis & Kanas City, MO?
 What does Suboxone do?
 Why do some individuals feel Suboxone has an advantage over other similar pharmaceuticals?
 Suboxone comes in both a sublingual tablet and film, while the film is becoming the mainstream delivery mechanism.
 Suboxone is composed of 8 mg buprenorphine and 2 mg naloxone and a variety of other doses with similar ratios.

 Buprenorphine is a partial agonist for dopamine whereas naloxone is a pure antagonist.
 The two parts have opposite functions; buprenorphine (a partial agonist for dopamine) acting to establish homeostasis in the absence of opiates or heroin and naloxone decreasing the risks for abuse of buprenorphine.